GeorgeSava30/reading_list_manager/README.md

   - Add books with details like title, author, year, and status.
   - Update the reading status of books (e.g., "To Read", "Reading", "Completed").
   - View a list of all books.

-- **User Management**:
-  - Add and manage user information (optional future feature).
+  - Delete books from the reading list.

 - **Reports**:
   - Generate reports of your reading list in CSV or Excel format.

 - **Command-Line Interface**:
-  - Simple terminal-based interaction for quick operations.
+  - Intuitive menu-driven interaction for quick operations.

 ---